didoesdigital/plover-dictionaries/README.md

-### Notes on design of and changes in the Australian English Dictionary
+### Notes on Design of and Changes in the Australian English Dictionary

 - Briefs primarily form the Australian spelling, while longer phonetic strokes may form the US spelling on demand.
 - `A*ER`strokes the "aero" prefix for the Australian spelling of aeroplane